cbclobato/cbclobato.github.io/_posts/2024-12-01-seed-legacy.md

 When seeds germinate, their microbes establish a foundation for the plant’s microbiome, influencing root development, disease resistance, and nutrient uptake.
 In highly domesticated *Cannabis* varieties, this process appears to be increasingly dominated by a narrower set of microbial species, potentially limiting the plant’s ability to respond to environmental challenges.

 The loss of these microbial allies raises important questions about how breeding decisions have influenced plant resilience.
-Among the missing microbes, We identified *Bacillus frigoritolerans* C1141, a bacterium highly associated to low-domestication *Cannabis* genotypes and nearly absent in modern cultivated varieties.
+Among the missing microbes, We identified *Bacillus frigoritolerans* C1141, a bacterium highly associated to low-domesticated *Cannabis* genotypes and nearly absent in modern cultivated varieties.
 This bacterium possesses a suite of plant-beneficial traits, including the ability to solubilize nutrients, enhance stress tolerance, and promote growth through phytohormone production.

 To test whether lost microbial diversity could be restored, we reintroduced *B. frigoritolerans* C1141 to *Cannabis* plants under both controlled and field conditions.
 The results were striking: treated plants grew 43% taller, developed nearly double the stalk diameter, and produced three times the biomass compared to untreated controls.
 These findings suggest that reintroducing beneficial microbes lost during domestication could serve as a powerful tool for improving crop performance without relying on synthetic inputs.